Getting Started Kayaking and Basic Gear

 Essential Accessories to get you started

-There are loads of gear you can buy for kayaking but really the essential gear you need is a Kayak Paddle and A Life Jacket.
 Kayak Paddle – This is what will propel you through the water and consists of a shaft and two blades.
 In kayaking a blade has a power face for paddling forward and a back face for paddling reverse.
 But it might seem confusing and there is no need flip it to reverse.
 Paddles do come in a variety of materials, shapes and sizes.
-The most common paddle for beginners is Aluminium and is perfect for beginners as these are still light weight and very durable.
+The most common paddle for beginners is aluminium and is perfect for beginners as these are still light weight and very durable.
 When paddling using an adjustable paddle you can set the angle to be straight or offset.
 When using the paddle offset it is great for windy conditions and your body has lots of rotation as you paddle.
 With a straight paddle this allows you to paddle without having to twist the shaft whilst paddling.
 Which technique you use is whatever you feel comfortable with so you could try this to see what works best.
 Life Jacket or PFD (Personal Flotation Device) – It is vital and also legislation to wear a life jacket when kayaking and ensure it is fitted correctly.
 The sizing for an Adult life Jacket is determined by your chest size not your weight.
 This is different for Children where the size is determined by weight.
 Sizes may vary for brand and model but with Yak PFD’s the size is often what size you would be in a Shirt.
 So if you were a Small Shirt than you would select the Small/Medium size.
 A Life Jacket should fit like a glove and be snug so that as you paddle it does not ride up on you.
 But still let you move freely without chafing as you paddle.

 Other Handy hints to get you started in Kayaking